odubno/ford-fulkerson-max-flow/README.md

 # Ford Fulkerson Max Flow

-### Python code for taking a bipartite graph, reducing it to a max flow graph and finding the maximum flow for the graph.
+### Python code from scratch for taking a bipartite graph, reducing it to a max flow graph and finding the maximum flow for the graph.

 Make sure that you're using `networkx==1.9`.
 See requirements.